haiyuedong/temp/README.md

 ### Overview

 The source code for finding patterns, creating templates, and simulating attacks is located in the `src/` folder.
+The error patterns found and used for each scheme and oracle attack in the paper are located in the `data_input/` folder.

 ### Folder Structure